Gaoli bangzi: Usage

 Terry Gou, the president of Foxconn referred to Koreans as gaoli bangzi in the general meeting of shareholders on 18 June 2012.

 Shandong people are also being called Bangzi as Shandong Bangzi 山東棒子.
 In this context in Mandarin, Bangzi means people who is stubborn, rigid and hard as a stick/rod.

+In the Chinese animated series Year Hare Affair where countries are depicted as anthropomorphic characters, both South Korea and North Korea are depicted as anthropomorphic sticks (bangzi) with South differentiated with US-style combat helmet and North with Communist-style red star cap.